gravitational/gravity/docs/6.x/pack.md

 Each hook job has access to the "Cluster Resources" which are mounted under `/var/lib/gravity/resources` directory in each of the job's containers.
-The cluster resources include the cluster image manifest and everything else that was in the same directory with the image manifest at the moment of `tele build` execution.
+The cluster resources include the Cluster Image manifest and everything else that was in the same directory with the Image Manifest at the moment of `tele build` execution.
 For example, if during the build process the directory with the cluster resources looked like: